bleibig/rust-grammar/README.md

 On OS X, the Xcode toolchain provides an older version of bison (2.3).
-This will not work with the grammar in this project, so you will have to download and install version 3.0.2.
+This will not work with the grammar in this project, so you will have to download and install version 3.0.2 or later.

 Building of rlex and rparse do not (yet) support cargo, use make or just invoke directly with rustc.